ka-ka-xyz/jfr_thread_visualizer/README.md

 ## Requirement
 - JDK 8 or JDK9
 - In the environment of JDK 9 or higher, it is necessary to specify the path of JDK 8 with the environment variable `JAVA8_HOME`.
-- Jfr file generated from java10 process is not supported.
+- Jfr file generated from java9 or higher process is not supported.

 ## How To Execute
 ```